SebKuzminsky/svg2gcode/README.md

 # svg2gcode

-svg2gcode reads an SVG file (containing a single closed path) and produces g-code machining operations from it.
+svg2gcode reads an SVG file and produces g-code machining operations from the paths in it.

 Supported operations are: